lee2sman/awesome-puzzlescript/README.md

 ### Resources
 - [Puzzlescript Google Group](https://groups.google.com/g/puzzlescript) - Email list for help and sharing
 - [PuzzleScript+MIS](https://dekeyser.ch/puzzlescriptmis/) - a mixed initiative tool for interactively co-creating puzzle games together with your computer
+- [Level Maker for PuzzleScript](https://ghostglyph.itch.io/puzzlescript-level-maker) - a level layout tool using a spreadsheet

 ### Contributing
 Feel free to submit a pull request, GitHub issue or write directly using my contact info.